-Obviously, there can be other reasons behind these conditions as well, but acid-base balance should not be overlooked.
+Obviously, there might be other reasons behind these conditions as well, but addressing acid-base balance should not be overlooked.

 As a naturopath how do I assess your acid-base picture?

 Another measure can be determined from your general pathology tests when your blood electrolytes are assessed.
-From your results we can look at your blood bicarbonate levels as well as work out something called your anion gap which can be a clue as to how hard your buffering systems are working to maintain blood pH.
+From your results we can look at your blood bicarbonate levels as well as work out your anion gap.
+This is a clue as to how hard your buffering systems are working to maintain blood pH.

 A further test can measure your urinary pH.
 Your urine is one of the end products of your metabolism so an acidic urinary pH can be a clue to what’s happening in your body.